-You'll quickly find some combinations work better than others, especially if you have a range of different pedal types.
-Below I have listed some common combinations and suggested stacking orders.
+You'll quickly find some pedal stacking combinations work better than others, especially if you have a range of different pedal types.
+Below are some common combinations and suggested stacking orders:

 Clean boost -> Klon-style mild overdrive

-Running hot into a 'transparent' Klon-style overdrive brings extra 'chew' and texture.
+Running hot into a 'transparent' Klon-style overdrive drives the input for extra 'chew' and texture.
 Great for raunchy blues or classic rock tones.

 Klon-style mild overdrive -> Distortion

 Run fairly low, the Klon-style pedal adds some extra girth and grit to your favourite distortion pedal, while helping to tidy up the bottom end and increasing sustain too.

 Placing the clean boost after the mid-humped overdrive will add volume and preserve the gain level without over-saturating things, retaining clarity and making the most of the Tubescreamer's identifiable EQ.

 Fuzz -> Tubescreamer-style overdrive

 The accentuated mid-hump of a Tubescreamer-style pedal placed after a fuzz will open up the sound, adding punch and clarity to your tone, as well as additional volume.